Your Concerns Allayed. Why There’s No Need to Be Terrified of Cataract Surgery

 • You’ll lie down on a comfortable treatment bed while local anaesthesia is applied to the eye.
 Our team will ensure you are relaxed and comfortable.
 The procedure itself is quick and pain-free.

 • After surgery, you’ll relax in a comfortable recovery area.
-Your after-care kit will be provided including eye drops and detailed instrcutions, you can then leave for home when you feel ready.
+Your after-care kit will be provided, including eye drops (if required) and detailed instructions.
+You can then leave for home when you feel ready.

-You will be able to see after your treatment, although your vision might be a little hazy.
+• You will be able to see after your treatment, although your vision might be a little hazy.
+We therefore recommend you have someone come pick you up to take you home and you should avoid public transport (buses, trains and trams etc.

-At Optegra cataract surgery is performed under anaesthesia to ensure the patient is comfortable and pain-free during the procedure.
-Use of local anaesthesia means the eye is numbed prior to surgery.
+At Optegra, cataract surgery is performed under local anaesthesia to ensure the patient is comfortable and pain-free during the procedure.
+The use of local anaesthesia means the eye is numbed before surgery.
 This ensures you won’t feel any pain during the surgery.
 However, you will typically remain awake and aware during the procedure.
 Local anaesthesia is the preferred choice because it allows for a quicker recovery and avoids the potential risks associated with general anaesthesia.

 Answers to common questions about cataract surgery